Demand Forecasting: Benefits, Methods & Examples

 6. Demand forecasting improves cash flow

 Accurate demand forecasting can have a dramatic impact on your use of working capital and the preservation of your cash flow.
-Having money tied up in excess stock can stress your company's ability to make debt repayments and inhibits your investments in growth and development.
+Having money tied up in excess stock can stress your company's ability to make debt repayments and inhibit your investments in growth and development.

 Demand forecasting methods